Huntington-USC Institute on California and the West

 Thematic investigations on western history

 Through ICW, USC faculty teach graduate courses at the Huntington, directly weaving the library’s astonishing depth of scholarly materials into the professional training of young scholars.
 Doctoral and postdoctoral students in the Dana and David Dornsife College of Letters, Arts and Sciences become resident scholars at the Huntington and utilize its collections in their research and teaching.
-Our current Mellon Foundation postdoctoral scholar is Keith Woodhouse.
+Our newest Mellon Foundation postdoctoral scholar is Allison Miller, who started this fall.
 ICW fellowships support graduate research at The Huntington and other scholarly repositories.

 ICW is at work on a series of thematic investigations of the history of the American West.
 Working with significant funding from the National Science Foundation and the Northrop Grumman Corporation, we partner with The Huntington in our "Aerospace History Project."
 Directed by historian of science Peter Westwick, this project is a wide-ranging archival, scholarly, and public outreach effort aimed at the preservation and interpretation of myriad materials and memories of the aerospace history of Southern California.
 In addition, we are at work on discrete investigations of such themes and topics as the metropolitan history of the region and the public health history of the far West.
 ICW sponsors and creates scholarly venues through which historical research is popularized, discussed, and disseminated.